Racism in Israel: Polls

 An October 2010 poll by the Dahaf polling agency found that 36% of Israeli Jews favor eliminating voting rights for non-Jews.
-In recent polling (2003–2009) between 42% and 56% of Israelis agreed that "Israeli Arabs suffer from discrimination as opposed to Jewish citizens"; 80% of Israeli Arabs agreed with that statement in 2009.
+2003–2009 polling showed that between 42% and 56% of Israelis agreed that "Israeli Arabs suffer from discrimination as opposed to Jewish citizens"; 80% of Israeli Arabs agreed with that statement in 2009.

-A 2012 poll revealed widespread support among Israeli Jews for discrimination against Israeli Arabs.
+A 2012 poll revealed widespread support among Israeli Jews for discrimination against Israeli Arabs, including 33% of respondents believing Israeli Arabs should be denied the right to vote, 42% objecting to their children going to the same schools as Arabs, and 49% "[wanting] the state to treat Jews better than Arabs".

 In November 2014, after two Arabs from East Jerusalem perpetrated a massacre in a Jerusalem synagogue by using axes, knives, and a gun, the mayor of Ashkelon, Itamar Shimoni, announced that he planned to fire city construction workers who were Arab.
-His action brought a storm of protest from politicians as well as the prime minister and president.
+His action brought a storm of protest from politicians, as well as the prime minister and president.
 Police in Ashkelon said they would ignore Shimoni's directive and "obey the law".
 Nir Barkat, mayor of Jerusalem, said "We cannot discriminate the Arabs", and added, "I cannot help but think of where we were 70 years ago in Europe.
 We cannot generalize as they did to Jews.
 Here in Jerusalem, we have tens of thousands of Arab workers.
 We must make a clear distinction."
 Israeli Prime Minister Benjamin Netanyahu said "We should not discriminate against an entire public because of a small minority that is violent and militant."
 Intelligence Minister Yuval Steinitz said it is "sad that relations between Jews and Arabs will suffer because of some Jihadist fanatical terrorists."
 He said that on the one hand "one can understand the fear of parents of kindergarten children afraid someone will take a knife one day, as happened in the synagogue in Jerusalem, shout 'Allah Akhbar' and begin to attack."
 On the other hand, he said, "this is something that should be handled while keeping the generally good relations between Jews and Arabs."
 In spite of the almost universal condemnation of Shimoni's plan by Israeli politicians, a poll by Channel 10 showed that 58% of Israelis support the discriminatory practice, 32% did not approve and 10% did not know.
-At the end the mayor changed his mind.
+At the end, the mayor changed his mind.
 Yehiel Lasri, mayor of nearby Ashdod, allegedly targeted Arab workers for extra security checks.